 A beautiful glazed shopping arcade, the Galeries Royals Saint-Hubert is a great place to drool over decadent chocolates and upmarket accessories.

 We loved the way the chocolate shops in Belgium are set up like high-end jewelry stores, offering the most tantalizing displays of chocolaty goodness imaginable.
-As an avowed chocoholic, I was happy to see someone finally giving the chocolate the reverence it deserves.
+As an avowed chocoholic, I was happy to see someone finally giving chocolate the reverence it deserves.

-And though this is a list of FREE activities, we would like to mention here that if there ever were a time to shell out a few (okay, quite a few…) Euros, it would be here.
-Trust me, a Euro spent on Belgian chocolate is a Euro well spent.
+And though this is a list of FREE activities, we would like to mention here that if there ever were a time to shell out a few (okay, quite a few…) euros, it would be here.
+Trust me, a euro spent on Belgian chocolate is a euro well spent.
 I’m pretty sure Benjamin Franklin said that.

 Mary chocolate was my absolute favorite.
-We practically went into full-fledged mourning when we ran out of the stash we brought home.
+We went into full-fledged mourning when we ran out of the stash we brought home.

 Rue du Marché aux Herbes 90, 1000 Bruxelles, Belgium